 Volksgarten is a relatively small public park in Vienna, but very centrally located and quite popular with locals and tourists alike.
-It is situated in the 1st district on the Ringstrasse, across from Austrian Parliament and next to Hofburg and Heldenplatz.
-With location like that is a perfect relaxation and walking experience when visiting nearby attractions, such as Museum of Natural History and Art History Museum, which both are down the street on Maria-Theresien-Platz.
+It is situated in the 1st district, on the Ringstrasse, across from Austrian Parliament and next to Hofburg and Heldenplatz.
+With location like that the park is a perfect for place for relaxation and walking experience when visiting nearby attractions, such as Museum of Natural History and Art History Museum, which both are down the street on Maria-Theresien-Platz.

 |Location||Burgring, 1010 Wien, First District, Innere Stadt|